 Arguably the most beautiful part of the Garden Route in South Africa, Nature’s Valley is unique in that it lies nestled in the Tsitsikamma National Park coastal forest, – the only residential area within a South African National Park.
 Southern Cape Bushbuck, Bushpigs, and wild birds can frequently be seen in the gardens of Nature’s Valley village.
 The area is covered in large tracts of indigenous forest, commercial plantation and Fynbos.
 Deep river gorges cleft the plateau as they make their way down to the sea, creating spectacular waterfalls and deep kloofs.

-Late afternoon we return to Knysna Quays Hotel in Knysna, where we will overnight.
+Late afternoon we return to accommodation in Knysna, where we will overnight.

 After a breakfast we visit Knysna heads and spend some free time at the Knysna waterfront.
 Later we will make our way to Mossel Bay where we visit the Post Office Tree and Diaz museum where early pioneers left mail for the homebound ships to Europe.
 We travel via the rolling hills off Swellendam en-route to Cape Town to arrive in Cape Town at about 17h00

 View 4 Day Garden Route Tour in a larger map

 Hotels you will stay at

 Knysna Quays Hotel in Knysna or Similar

 3 nights 3 star accommodation on a bed and breakfast basis